 Tom is interested in improving our understanding of digital technology, and its uses in policy, education and engagement.
 He is currently technology and media advisor at Agathos LLP; Non Executive Director at the Authors’ Licensing and Collecting Society; a faculty member at London’s School of Life; a Master’s Committee member at the Economics Research Council; guest faculty member at the Said Business School, Oxford; and a senior expert at the Global Governance Institute.

 Past collaborators include Google, the BBC, Channel 4 Education, Mind Candy, Shift, Flamingo London, Six to Start, Preloaded, Firefish, Future Lab, Sense Worldwide, SAGE Publications, Sugru and Allianz.
 Tom took his doctorate and taught at St John’s College, Oxford, and continues to guest lecture at universities across the world.

-Tom’s appearances have included TED Global and the Cannes Lions Festival; authors@Google; the World Congress on Information Technology; Science Foo Camp; Intelligence Squared; the House of Commons; and conferences and venues ranging from the Sydney Opera House to the Googleplex.
+As a speaker and broadcaster, Tom’s appearances include TED Global and the Cannes Lions Festival; authors@Google; the World Congress on Information Technology; Science Foo Camp; Intelligence Squared; the Houses of Parliament; Aspen Seminars for Leaders; the RSA, Royal Society and Royal Institution; and venues ranging from the Sydney Opera House to the Googleplex."

 HOW TO THRIVE IN THE DIGITAL AGE